vdesabou/kafka-docker-playground/connect/connect-azure-data-lake-storage-gen1-sink/README.md

 $ ./azure-data-lake-storage-gen1.sh
 ```

+**Note**: You need to provide the tenant name by providing AZURE_TENANT_NAME environment variable.
+Check the list of tenants using `az account list`.

 ## Details of what the script is doing

 Logging to Azure using browser (or using environment variables `AZ_USER` and `AZ_PASS` if set)